DeepLearnI/demo-project/TUTORIAL.md

 python experiment_management/deploy_jobs.py
 ```

-Because of the loop we used, this will submit 2 jobs.
+Because of the loop we used, this will submit 3 jobs.

 ### Explore parameter and architecture space

-In `utils.py` right now, we have a `params` dictionary.
+At the top of `main.py`, we have a `params` dictionary.
 This is just a
 configuration
 of parameters for convenience so far.